osimon8/CombinatorC/README.md

 The output blueprint will have the name of the input file.

+### Running on Windows

+If you encounter an error that states you are missing "zlib1.dll", here is the fix:

+- Download the ZIP file available [here](https://www.dll-files.com/download/7e4b778eb31fdf5a52c7476bb78bdb1d/zlib1.dll.html?c=alFOcnFjelJTMmF1ZjhhV01CK0NZdz09)
+- Unzip it, and place "zlib1.dll" into C:\Windows\System32

+This error may be possible on other operating systems.
+If you encounter it, please let me know in the "Issues" tab, and follow the steps for installing dynamically linked libraries on your OS.

 ### Running on Mac

 By default MacOS will block executables from unknown developers.
 To get around this, navigate to the install location and run the following commands: